TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 3. If you send out a survey to ask people what they are wearing when it is 80 degrees and sunny, then you will get a 75 percent answer rate in a week.

-4. By collecting data points of Instagram selfies dates to days of 80 degrees and sunny, your AI can identify 75 percent of the clothing in 3 months.
+4. By collecting data points of Instagram selfies dates to days that are 80 degrees and sunny, your AI can identify 75 percent of the clothing in 3 months.

 **Scenario 5: **Men’s socks are a great way to jazz up an outfit so you decided to start a men’s sock e-commerce store.
 Your customers are not completing the check-out process and usability tests show that some users question the “site’s security”.
 You want to add a small adjustment to the payments page to see if more users complete the check-out process.